The American mink (Neovison vison) is a semi-aquatic mustelid. It is a non-native and invasive species in the Czech Republic.

 American mink are semi-aquatic therefore can be found in ecosystems which include rivers, lakes, seashore yet shallow slow-flowing eutrophic waters are the ideal environment.
 This does not exclude fast-flowing oligotrophic waters though as it can also inhabit these types of environments, depending on the food supply.

 American mink are usually solitary animals.
-Male territories rarely overlap and can range from 10 to 50km2, yet you may find females in male territories, whose ranges are much smaller from about 2km2.
-Only during the brief three-week breeding season, from end of winter/beginning of spring, is there significant interaction between the sexes, where males may travel long distances to actively seek out females for mating.
-This, inevitably, leads to an increase in confrontation between males and more violent behaviours.
+Male territories rarely overlap and can range from 10 to 50km2.
+You may find females in male territories, as their ranges are much smaller, about 2km2.
+The breeding season is brief, lasting around three weeks around the end of winter/beginning of spring.
+At this time, there is a lot of interaction between the sexes.
+Males may travel long distances, actively seeking out females to mate with.
+This, inevitably, leads to increased occurrences of males interacting and more violent behaviours.
 The mating process itself can also be an aggressive event with the male biting the female and pinning her down by the neck.
 Regardless, the presence of the males and the start of the mating process induces ovulation in the females.
 The gestation period is between 33 and 80 days.
-To coordinate birth with favourable conditions for the survival of her pups, the female can delay implantation of her fertilised egg.
-The egg stops its development and remains inactive until it is implanted in the uterus.
-The pups, who are usually five in the litter, are exclusively cared for by the female.
+By delaying implantation of her fertilised egg, the female can coordinate birth with favourable conditions in increase chances of offspring survival.
+Egg development is halted and it remains inactive until it is implanted in the uterus.
+Normal litter size is around 5, solely taken care of by the mother.

-A comparison of active and inactive locations during the day shows that males are mainly active at night and at dusk, and their daytime activity is minimal.
+A comparison of active and inactive locations during the day shows that males are mainly active at dusk and night, and their daytime activity is minimal.
 Conversely, the distribution of female activity is uniform throughout the day.

-American mink are food opportunists.
-It’s a carnivorous mammal and will eat invertebrates and all groups of vertebrates, both aquatic and terrestrial.
-Fish are the mink’s main prey animal, but they are also adapted to killing waterfowl and larger birds, small rodents such as water vole, various species of fish and amphibians.
+American mink are carnivorous and will eat both vertebrates and invertebrates, both aquatic and terrestrial.
+While fish are the mink’s main prey animal, they are food opportunists and have adapted to killing waterfowl and larger birds, small rodents such as water vole and amphibians.

 INTRODUCTION TO EUROPE